kazi-kabir/theodinproj/fullstack-js/javascript/book/README.md

 - BUG: adding books to table twice, this is because of the Display Table function
   - potential solutions
     - prevent dupes from being added into array
+    - create an array that adds each element in the form table, if a dupe exists we skip that iteration
 - styling